sander/lunacy/README.md

 Developing the gameplay
 -----------------------

-1. Start a web server.
-In Windows, you could do this by starting a copy of mongoose.exe from the Lunacy folder.
+1. Start a web server that hosts the Lunacy folder, for example using [Mongoose](https://code.google.com/p/mongoose/) in Windows.
 2. Go to the test page using Chrome.
 The URL is [localhost:8080/html/index.inmem.html](http://localhost:8080/html/index.inmem.html) if you use Mongoose.